 Forex Demo Account: How to Open One and Actually Use It

 A forex demo account is a practice account loaded with virtual money that mirrors live market conditions.
 You trade real prices, real spreads, and real execution, without risking actual capital.
-Exness and XM both offer free demos with no deposit required and no time limit.
+Most major brokers offer free demos with no deposit required and no time limit.
 Use a demo to learn your platform, test a strategy across 20-30 trades, and build consistency before funding a live account.

 Why Most Traders Skip Demo and Pay for It Later